 a love and respect for history, came together to form the Florida Cracker

 Trail Association, to recreate a part of Florida's past that has become

 a traditional event.
 The Annual Cross-State Ride serves to highlight and

 preserve the importance of Florida's role in the introduction of horses

 and cattle into the New World as well as the birth and continuance of

 the cattle and horse industries by Florida's future settlers and their

-Each year, the Crackers gathered west of Fort Pierce to drive their giant herd of scrub cattle across the state toward Bradenton and then to Punta Rassa, to ship them to Havana, Cuba.
+Each year, the Crackers gathered west of Fort Pierce to drive their giant herd of scrub cattle west across the state toward Bradenton and then to Tampa, Punta Gorda, and Punta Rassa, to ship them to Cuba.

-Needing provisions for the trip, but having no money, P.P.
-Cobb let them fill their saddlebags with his merchandise and pay him after they had sold their herds to the Cubans, who were willing to pay in Spanish gold coins.
+Needing provisions for the trip, but having no money, Crackers often stocked up at P.P.
+Cobb’s General Store in Fort Pierce.
+Mr. Cobb let them fill their saddlebags with his merchandise and pay him after they had sold their herds to the Cubans, who were willing to pay in Spanish gold coins.

 The Cracker Trail was the only dry route across Florida.